Mohammed-Saied07/Java-Project/README.md

 Desktop application is Java FXML apllication and GUI created by scene builder\
 project aim is to control a DC motor\
 we choose RC 4 wheel car as an application of DC motor\
+arduino is connected to pc via bluetooth
+User has buttons to switch motors on/of and change motor direction CW/CCW\
+There is a Light/Dark mode feature which is trendy in most of application\
+User has a Speed Control Slider to change PWM of motors\

+GUI has 2 Gauges display RPM of motor and linear speed of rc car in m/min

 # Hardware Requirenments